TheRealToshiRaw/10thAE-Re3_RiseFM-full/README.md

 you have to stay legal and i am not responsible for what you do  ;)

-# Now let's feel the live Planetarium nightclub taste of Rise FM hosted by Andre "the Accelerator":
+# Now let's feel the live Planetarium nightclub's taste of RiseFM hosted by Andre "the Accelerator":

 Radios on gta3 has changed through different iterations of the game,
 here is the complete Rise FM iconic tracklist;